Make Existing Glass Safe For Birds

 - Pattern recommendations have been determined with extensive testing of what spacing birds perceive as wide enough for them to fly through.

-- The spacing recommendation for paracord curtains is different because the reflection and motion of the physical chords placed off of the surface of the glass, can create the visual illusion of a narrower element spacing
+- The spacing recommendation for hanging treatments is different because the reflection and motion of the items placed off of the surface of the glass can create the visual illusion of a narrower element spacing

 Follow These Simple Steps to Make Your Glass Safe for Birds